 Scammers take advantage of people looking for romantic partners, often via dating websites, apps or social media by pretending to be prospective companions.
 They play on emotional triggers to get you to provide money, gifts or personal details.

 Dating and romance scams may also use email to make contact and they have even been known to telephone their victims as a first introduction.
 These scams are also known as ‘catfishing’.

-Australians lost $20.2 million in dating and romance scams in 2017, with most scammers targeting people on social media, email or websites.
+Australians lose millions of dollars every year to romance fraud, with most scammers targeting people on social media, email or websites.

 Scammers will often create very realistic profiles online, and will share information to seem quite legitimate.
 They are likely to target over 45s who are looking for relationships and are in a comfortable financial position.

 Scammers will aim to gain your trust and friendship, and will then seek an opportunity to ask for assistance to pay for flights, medical bills etc.

 Consumer Affairs regulators are urging consumers to stay vigilant online, particularly while engaging with international persons.
 Follow these simple tips to help recognise a scammer:

 - Be open to the idea that scammers are prevalent online.